Constitutions should enshrine and guarantee women’s human rights without exception. In particular, Constitutions should:

-Ethiopia’s Constitution addresses “Rights Relating to Marriage, the Individual and the Family,” stating that men and women “have equal rights while entering into, during marriage and at the time of divorce.”
-(Article 31(1)).
+Ethiopia’s Constitution addresses “Marital, Personal and Family Rights” stating that men and women “have equal rights while entering into, during marriage and at the time of divorce.”
+(Article 34).
 Additionally, Article 35 “Rights of Women” addresses women’s right to equality with men under the Constitution and in marriage, affirmative action in favor of women, and women’s right to property and land.
 The Constitution also states a prohibition against customs and laws harmful to women.

 Malawi’s Constitution broadly addresses women’s right to equality, irrespective of their marital status, specifically addressing freedom from discrimination in civil law, contracts, property, child custody and upbringing.
 In terms of marriage, the Constitution guarantees them equal protection of the law with regard to dissolution of marriage, disposition of joint marital property and maintenance.
 Article 24(1) states:

 - Women have the right to full and equal protection by the law, and have the right not to be discriminated against on the basis of their gender or marital status which includes the right--